-The difference in deviance is compared to a chi-squared distribution with df = (reduced residual degrees of freedom - full residual degrees of freedom).
+The difference in deviance is compared to a chi-squared distribution with df = (reduced residual degrees of freedom).
 This function is comparable to the nbinomGLMTest of the previous version of DESeq and an alternative to the default nbinomWaldTest.

 a DESeqDataSet with new results columns accessible with the results function.
 The coefficients and standard errors are reported on a log2 scale.